usnistgov/DataPipelineTestArchitecture/README.md

   - `$KAFKA/bin/kafka-console-consumer.sh --bootstrap-server localhost:9092 --topic M80104K162N_XML --from-beginning`

-## 3b.i) Connecting to MTConnect Adapter
+### 3b) Connecting to MTConnect Adapter
 - This connector will collect the raw SHDR output from an MTConnect adapter
 - This step assumes that you have an adapter to test with, or have installed the adapter simulator found here:
   - http://mtcup.org/wiki/Installing_C%2B%2B_Agent_on_Ubuntu
   - Once you do, you can start the adapter:
-    - via systemctl: `sudo systemctl start mtc_adapter`
-    - or `/usr/bin/ruby /etc/mtconnect/adapter/run_scenario.rb -l /etc/mtconnect/adapter/VMC-3Axis-Log.txt`
+    - `/usr/bin/ruby /etc/mtconnect/adapter/run_scenario.rb -l /etc/mtconnect/adapter/VMC-3Axis-Log.txt`
-    - First is easier, but the second approach allows you to swap out the log file more easily
 - Edit the `$KafkaConfig/connect-mtconnectTCP-source.json` file
   - `"ip_address": "127.0.0.1",` (this is localhost for the adapter simulation)
   - `"port": "7878",` (this is the default port for adapters)
   - `"topic_config": "VMC-3Axis_SHDR",`
 - Add the topic
-  - - `$KAFKA/bin/kafka-topics.sh --create --bootstrap-server localhost:9092 --replication-factor 1 --partitions 1 --topic VMC-3Axis_SHDR`
+  - `$KAFKA/bin/kafka-topics.sh --create --bootstrap-server localhost:9092 --replication-factor 1 --partitions 1 --topic VMC-3Axis_SHDR`
 - Start the connector:
   - `curl -d @$KafkaConfig/connect-mtconnectTCP-source.json -H "Content-Type: application/json" -X POST http://localhost:8083/connectors`
 - watch your data stream into kafka for hours on end